 The following principles guide our approach:

-Respect for those working in the sector – we try and limit the time spent on proposals and reports; we only approach organisations and ask for their time when we think there is a strong likelihood that we will fund their work; we are driven by what they tell us they need.
+Respect for those working in the sector – we try and limit the time spent on proposals and reports; we only approach organisations and ask for their time when we think there is a strong likelihood that we will fund their work; we are driven by what they tell us they need; we make a £250 donation to any organisation on the rare occasion that they are invited to make a proposal which is then not successful.
+This is to acknowledge the time it takes to produce a proposal; we provide unrestricted funds where all the organisation’s work aligns with AIM’s priorities or where a strong relationship has been built.
+In other situations, funds will be broadly restricted – to fund a particular area of work but not tied to specific costs.

-Openness – we share the likelihood of funding and details of our process with potential grantees; we publish all our grants on 360giving; we commit to letting grantees know when the funding relationship is coming to an end with as much notice as possible.
+Openness – we share the likelihood of funding and details of our process with potential grantees; we publish all our grants on 360giving; we commit to letting grantees know when the funding relationship is coming to an end with as much notice as possible; we conduct grantee surveys to gather anonymous feedback from those we support in order to learn and improve.

 Collaboration – we encourage our grantees to work together and support the costs of collaboration; we are keen to work with other funders.